-Rwanda: Women's rights activist to run for president
+Rwanda: Women's Rights Activist to Run for President

-KIGALI, Rwanda — A women's rights activist in Rwanda says she will stand against President Paul Kagame in the country's August election.
+A women's rights activist in Rwanda says she will stand against President Paul Kagame in the country's August election.
+The 35-year-old Diana …

 Rwanda: Women's rights activist to run for president